Introduction to Cluster Algebras. Chapters 1-3: Basic definitions

 \begin{remark} Since any free generating collection of $m$ elements in~$\FFcal$ can be mapped to any other such collection by an automorphism of~$\FFcal$, the choice of the initial extended cluster~$\tilde \xx_\circ$ is largely inconsequential: the cluster algebra $\AA(\tilde \xx_\circ, \tilde B_\circ)$ is determined, up to an isomorphism preserving all the matrices~$\tilde B(t)$, by the initial extended exchange matrix~$\tilde B_\circ$, and indeed by its mutation equivalence class.
 Also, replacing $\tilde{B}_\circ$ by $-\tilde{B}_\circ$ yields essentially the same cluster algebra (all matrices $\tilde{B}(t)$ change their sign). \end{remark}

 \begin{remark} The same commutative ring (or two isomorphic rings) can carry very different cluster structures.
 One can construct two seed patterns whose sets of exchange matrices are disjoint from each other, yet the two rings generated by their respective sets of cluster variables are isomorphic.
-We will give concrete examples later on. \end{remark}
+See for example \cite[Example 6.3.1 and 6.3.2]{chapter6}. \end{remark}

 \begin{remark} We will soon encounter many examples in which different vertices of the tree~$\TT_n$ correspond to identical labeled or unlabeled seeds.
 In spite of that, the set $\mathcal{X}$ of cluster variables will typically be infinite.
 Note that this does not preclude a cluster algebra $\AA$ from being finitely generated (which is often the case).
-We shall also see that even when $\mathcal{X}$ is finite, the exchange relations \eqref{eq:exch-rel-geom} do not always generate the defining ideal of~$\AA$. \end{remark}
+We shall also see in Section~\ref{sec:generators+relations} (see Example~\ref{ex:Gr36}) that even when $\mathcal{X}$ is finite, the exchange relations \eqref{eq:exch-rel-geom} do not always generate the defining ideal of~$\AA$, i.e. the ideal of all relations satisfied by the cluster variables $\mathcal{X}$. \end{remark}